scottmatthewman/swiftcsvencoder/Sources/SwiftCSVEncoder/SwiftCSVEncoder.docc/SwiftCSVEncoder.md

 ``SwiftCSVEncoder`` adds ``CSVEncodable`` conformance to the Swift primitives `String`, `Int`, `Double`, `Bool` and Foundation data types `Date` and `UUID`.
 Optional forms are automatically handled, with `nil` values being output as empty cells.

+``CSVTable/init(columns:configuration:)`` optionally takes a `configuration:` object that specifies strategies for converting `Date` and `Bool` values into strings.
+This can be essential for some CSV importers which expect columns of those types to be in a specific format in order to correctly recognise them.

 To generate the CSV file, call ``CSVTable/export(rows:)``.
 The return value is the full CSV file, including a header row.
 String items will be enclosed in double quotes where needed:

 ```csv